abishara/athena_meta/README.rst

 .. code-block:: bash

-    docker run -v `pwd`:/data -w /data/readclouds-meta-asm-example abishara/athena-meta-docker athena-meta config.json
+    docker run -v `pwd`:/data -w /data/readclouds-l-gasseri-example abishara/athena-meta-docker-flye athena-meta config.json

-This requires ~16GB of memory to run (for OLC assembly) and will take ~20 minutes to complete.
+This requires ~16GB of memory to run (for overlap assembly) and will take ~20 minutes to complete.
 If you are running docker for Mac, please make sure that your docker client has access to at least 16GB of memory (you may need to set in Preferences).